neurofreiburg/yaga/docs/paradigm_scripting.md

 #### ReachTargets Class

 Graphical object to implement target reaching experiments.
 It displays one or more disk targets which must be reached and held with a 2D cursor.
-The targets will be arranged in a circle around the centre.
+The targets are arranged in a circle around the centre.
 The cursor is controlled with 2 LSL channels.

 ![target reach](images/targetreach.png)